9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • Requires separate heatsink for PS5 installation, available in capacities up to 8TB

 Same drive as the heatsink version above, minus the pre-installed cooler.
-At $91.80 for 1TB, this is the cheapest entry point to WD’s flagship gaming SSD.
-A compatible M.2 2280 heatsink runs $8-15 on Amazon (the Thermalright M.2 2280 heatsink is a popular, well-reviewed option at around $9), bringing the total to roughly $100-107 — still below the WD SN850X heatsink bundle or the Seagate Game Drive.
+This is the cheapest entry point to WD’s flagship gaming SSD.
+A compatible M.2 2280 heatsink runs $8-15 on Amazon (the Thermalright M.2 2280 heatsink is a popular, well-reviewed option at around $9), and the combined total still lands below the WD SN850X heatsink bundle or the Seagate Game Drive.

 Performance is identical to the heatsink version: 7,300 MB/s read, 6,600 MB/s write, Game Mode 2.0.
 This is a legitimate option for PS5 owners who are comfortable with a slightly more hands-on installation, or who already have a heatsink from a previous drive upgrade.
 The 1TB capacity fits 8-10 large PS5 games comfortably, and the SN850X’s reliability track record is well established at this point.